 SGA Officer Qualifications

-To qualify to serve in an SGA leadership position, you must be a full-time student and in good academic standing (as defined in this Student Handbook).
+To qualify to serve in an SGA leadership position, a student must be a full-time student and in good academic standing (as defined in this Student Handbook).
 Students who are officers in the SGA are considered leaders and role models for the student body.
 As such, they must meet the academic and professional standards set by the SGA constitution and approved by the Associate Dean of Student Affairs prior to being elected or appointed.

 Advisors and Funding